An asylum is a psychiatric hospital where people with serious psychiatric illnesses are being treated, but some just got way so insane, it’s creepy.

 Location: London, United Kingdom

-The Bethlem Royal Hospital notoriously referred to as “Bedlam” was one of the world’s first mental institutions.
+The Bethlem Royal Hospital notoriously referred to as “Bedlam” was one of the world’s first mental institutions and considered as one the insane asylums.
 It was founded by Christians in 1247 and it was the only public mental institution in England until well into the 19th century.

 Bedlam was run by doctors in the Monro family for over 100 years, during the 18th and 19th centuries.
 During this time, patients were dunked in cold baths, starved, and beaten.
 Other forms of “therapy” included bloodletting, leeches, cupping glasses and rotational therapy.
 Rotational therapy is where a patient would be suspended in a chair hanging from the ceiling, the chair was then ‘spun’ sometimes for more than 100 rotations a minute.
 The patient would often vomit which was seen as a healthy reaction.
 Many of the patients at Bethlem didn’t survive their treatments.